How To Update WordPress Themes

 4. Search Online

-You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium themes, and even for some free plugins).
+You can type the theme name and version into Google, and search the theme developer’s support forum (many developers offer this for premium WordPress themes, and even for some free plugins).

 Practical Tip

 As you will see below, the actual process of updating a WordPress theme is not complicated at all … a few simple clicks and you’re done!
-The part that takes the most time and effort to complete is the precautionary work involved prior to upgrading.
+What can feel slightly bothersome is the preparation involved prior to upgrading.

-How To Upgrade Themes In WordPress – Tutorial
+Updating Themes In WordPress – Tutorial

 Upgrading your theme from the WP dashboard is easy.

-Log into your WordPress admin area …
+Log into your WordPress administration area …

-Updating WordPress Themes Using The “Themes” Section
+Updating WordPress Themes Via The “Themes” Section

 This brings you to the “Themes” page …